Anler2015/ExplosionAnimation/README.md

             });
 ```

 I know my English is poor , and think you to watch this README.md.
-You can see more details by loaddown the code.
+You can see more details by download the code.

 ---
 ### About me